andyharless/ngdplt_cat/README.md

 Why both NGDPLT and INGDP?
 - enables speculation/hedging in both directions without requiring short sales
 - enables issuer to remain neutral (or to choose an orientation on the bullish/bearish spectrum rather than being implicitly always bearish, as would be the case with only the NGDPLT token)
-- facilitates initial distribution of tokens by providing a USDS anchor against which to measure issuing offer prices for matched pairs
+- facilitates initial distribution of tokens by providing a ~USDS~ dollar-linked anchor against which to measure issuing offer prices for matched pairs

 How to Enforce Value